-Upon sales of consigned goods, consignees realize assets (sales proceeds) and take on liabilities (amounts owed to consignors), recording a debit to cash and a credit to sales.
+Upon sales of consigned goods, consignees realize assets (proceeds) and take on liabilities (amounts owed to consignors), recording a debit to cash and a credit to sales.
 That is the essence of accounting.

 Some stores (of lesser repute) avoid making sufficient effort to get payment to consignors then enforce provisions for dismissing unpaid balances after some period of time.
 Those 'forgiven debts' are likely taxable, not to mention that from an accounting perspective, this is immoral if not illegal.

 The elaborate details illustrated at double-entry-bookkeeping.com may be more complexity of consignment accounting than most store owners are required to know.
-Consignment software programs do much of the number crunching in the background and produce the reports needed to correctly 'account' for the transactions of the business.
+Consignment programs do much of the accounting in the background and produce the reports needed to correctly 'account' for the transactions of the business.

 A consignor is an entity (person, organization, business) that places (consigns) merchandise (consignments, consigned inventory) with another entity (consignee) who takes possession of and responsibility for the merchandise and assumes the task of selling the merchandise for a commission.
 Consigning is the act of placing (entrusting) property with a consignee.

 Consignment is an article placed with a custodian for sale, or the act of doing so.

 What is Consignment Sale Software?

 Software is a silent partner ready with accurate vital details.
 Pay once for a lifetime of valuable assistance.

 The right provider and program will do nothing less than impress you, your employees and your customers.